Classic car insurance

 Penalty: £20 to £80 fine

 Vintage car shows are a staple for classic car owners and enthusiasts.
-If you plan to take your car along to one, make sure you’re aware of the rules – which include shutting down the engine whenever your car is stationary.
+If you plan to take your car along to a show, make sure you shut down the engine whenever your car is stationary.

-Highway Code Rule 123 stipulates that drivers must never leave a parked vehicle unattended with the engine running, and failure to comply with this rule could earn you a fine of £20 to £40.
-However, if the council creates a Traffic Management Order, you could receive an £80 Penalty Charge Notice (PCN).
+Highway Code Rule 123 stipulates that drivers must never leave a parked vehicle unattended with the engine running.
+Failure to comply with this rule could earn you a fine of up to £80.

 4. Modifying your exhaust to have a loud, rumbling engine